-- 17.-(1) The Minister may by order prohibit, either absolutely or conditionally, the cultivation of any plant in Singapore. - (2) An order made under subsection (1) may provide that no person shall cultivate any prohibited plant except under and in accordance with a permit issued by the Director-General.
+17.-(1) The Minister may by order prohibit, either absolutely or conditionally, the cultivation of any plant in Singapore.

+(2) An order made under subsection (1) may provide that a person must not cultivate any prohibited plant except under and in accordance with a permit issued by the Director-General.